 So, if your cat has more DNA in common with a certain breed, it indicates that your cat probably shares recent ancestors with cats of that breed (compared to an average cat).
 The site provides the example that “if your cat is a purebred Bengal, then there is a good chance that it will also be highly related to the Egyptian Mau.
 This is because Egyptian Maus were originally bred with the Asian leopard cat to create the Bengal breed.”

 Another plus from using a cat DNA test is learning about any possible health and wellness risks that may be present in your cat’s DNA.
-The Cat DNA Health Screen & Life Plan from Orivet screens your cat’s DNA sample for over 40 genetic diseases and traits.
-The test results include easy-to-understand information about your cat’s risk for particular diseases, and details about his inherited traits.
+For example, the Feline Comprehensive Genetic Profile from Orivet screens your cat’s DNA sample for over 40 genetic diseases and traits.
+The test results include information about your cat’s risk for particular diseases, and details about their inherited traits.

 How much does a cat DNA test cost?